 I found this article about the top 10 budget eats in KL and I did not agree to most of the suggestions in the list.
 These restaurants are not exactly what locals define as “cheap”.
 They are overrated too!

 So, here is my version of the best local foods in Kuala Lumpur, in no particular order.
 These are the places that my Malaysian husband, friends, and I love to go to eat and hangout.

-When it comes to the price, Devi's Corner seems to be slightly cheaper than its rival.
+When it comes to the price, Devi’s Corner seems to be slightly cheaper than its rival.
 Banana leaf rice costs RM 7.5 per person.
-Try the crab curry -- it's the BOMB!
-Mango lassi (yogurt drink), which is my favorite, costs RM 7.
+Try the crab curry — it’s the BOMB!
+Mango lassi (yoghurt drink), which is my favourite, costs RM 8.

 Opening hours: 11 AM to 10 PM

 Address: 14, Jalan Telawi 4, Bangsar, KL (Google Maps)

 Cheese Naan at RSMY House of Real Biryani, Medan Tuanku

 RSMY officially has the best cheese naan you can ever find in town!
 The mozzarella cheese really melts in your mouth.
 The variety of tasty curries complements the cheese naan to make a completely delicious meal.
 Try the kambing kerayi, keema, alloo anda, and dhal fry.
 If you are a vegan, you may opt for a garlic or plain naan with dhal fry which is completely vegetarian.

 The RSMY restaurant is a few minutes walk away from the Medan Tuanku monorail station.